 Mill Pond at Grafton Lakes State Park, NY is the smallest of 5 lakes at Grafton Lakes State Park.
-It is free to park (unlike the main entrance where long pond is) and has a dirt boat launch ideal for kayaks and canoes.
+It is free to park (unlike the main entrance where the long pond is) and has a dirt boat launch ideal for kayaks and canoes.
 Grafton Lakes State Park is a great place to kayak as there are several ponds to choose from.

 We loved Kayaking Mill Pond.
 There were several Beaver Dams and a tree near the launch that you can carefully kayak under.
 The water is calm no motor boats as its a small dirt launch ideal for kayaks and canoes only.
 The pond is small but not too small so its great for beginners.

 Across the pond to the right is the larger Beaver damn.
 To the right of that is an clearing with a picnic table and fire ring.
 We pulled out the kayaks and took a break.
 We had already eaten lunch but it is the perfect lunch spot.
-Olivia and I explored the trail up to the main clearing and then we headed back.
+Our daughter and I explored the trail up to the main clearing and then we headed back.
 From this point you could take a break from kayaking have lunch and head out hiking for a little bit before paddling back to the launch or back around the pond for a bit.

 Grafton Lakes State Park offers several options for kayaking.
 You can also kayak Long Pond and Second Pond.
 Access to Long Pond is through the Parks main entrance and requires a parking fee.
 Second Pond has a free parking lot and is located just past Mill ponds parking lot.